AIA Billing by Trade

 Front-loaded job costs, early billing pressure, stored materials, retainage, and later catch-up problems.

-A guide to why concrete pay apps get questioned when cost hits before the work looks dramatically complete.
+Concrete pay apps often get questioned when cost hits before the work looks dramatically complete.
+The billing package needs to explain production, phase completion, and retained value clearly.

 Drywall Contractors

-Hang, tape, finish, sanding, punch, overlapping phases, and highly subjective percent complete.
+Hang, tape, finish, sanding, punch, overlapping phases, and subjective percent complete.

 Electrical Contractors